 There’s a reason that car air fresheners exist.
-Nothing smells quite as good as a new car.
-But after months of spills, sweat, mud, and everything else your family can throw at it, the smell is gone, and a funky musk has taken its place.
-It seems logical that masking the odors — even with your standard overpowering pine-and-plastic air freshener — is the best course of action.
+Nothing smells quite as good as a buttery new car interior.
+Yet after months of spills, sweat, mud, and on-the-fly diaper changes, a funky musk will have taken its place.
+But masking the odors — with your standard overpowering pine-and-plastic air freshener — is not the smartest course of action.
 The best air fresheners make driving a pleasant experience, without launching a full olfactory assault on your senses.

 Every product on Fatherly is independently selected by our editors, writers, and experts.
 If you click a link on our site and buy something, we may earn an affiliate commission.